SyncfusionExamples/How-to-customize-the-expander-icon-for-each-level-of-group-in-Xamarin.Forms-DataGrid-SfDataGrid-/README.md

 This example illustrates how to customize the expander icon of the group in SfDataGrid.

-By default, Datagrid having same expander icon for all the caption summaries.
-But we can customize that expander icon for each group by using the CaptionSummaryTemplate property in SfDataGrid.
-Before we have to return the null value to GetGroupCollapseIcon and GetGroupExpanderIcon method in DataGridStyle class.
+By default, DataGrid having same expander icon for all the caption summaries.
+But we can customize that expander icon for each group by using SfDataGrid.CaptionSummaryTemplate property.
+We need to set null value for GroupCollapseIcon and GroupExpanderIcon in DataGridStyle class.

 ```XAML
 <?xml version="1.0" encoding="utf-8" ?>